valchkou/cassandra-driver-mapping/README.md

 ##### Any-to-Any mapping
-This feature is not exists in Datastax Mapper.
+This feature does not exists in Datastax Mapper.
 Basically you can map any ResultSet from [any table on any Entity with My Mapper](#queries_gnomes).